 In addition, I have been lucky to work with Dr. Guillermo Santamaría as teaching assistant of Plant Physiology from 2002 to 2010, and then in 2011 as a Lecturer for the same course at the Department of Science and Technology (National University of Quilmes, Argentina).
 This let my passion for plants grow even larger, having a good mentor always makes the difference!
 I have also been a teaching assistant for other courses like Molecular Biology and General Biology.

-Lately, I've been complementing my long teaching experience at the college level and mentoring skills in the lab with participation in numerous outreach and science communication activities.
+My long teaching experience at the college level and mentoring skills in the lab is complemented with participation in numerous outreach and science communication activities.
 In addition, I was part of the inaugural cohort of the Plantae Fellows, a group of scientists and science communicators working hard to make Plant Science more reachable to all.
-Now I can keep working on building the Plantae community as a member of the Plantae Steering Committee.

 Career Status: Faculty/Group Leader, Major Research University: Pre-Tenure